Pump-Threshold-Free Frequency Comb via Cavity Floquet Engineering

 Remarkably, since these modes are induced by Floquet engineering, they are not independent (as in modes in spatially separate cavities) but are correlated.
-The modulation strength \( A/2 \) determines the coupling strength between the different Floquet modes, thus forming what is referred to as a giant-mode cavity.
-A stronger modulation strength clearly enhances the generation of additional sidebands with appreciable intensity, as shown in Fig. \ref{fig1}\textbf{e}.
+The modulation strength $ A/2 $ determines the adjacent coupling strength between the different Floquet modes, thus forming what is referred to as a giant-mode cavity.
+A stronger modulation strength clearly enhances the generation of additional sidebands with appreciable intensity, as shown in Fig.~\ref{fig1}\textbf{e}.
 Furthermore, this coupling enables energy input into the cavity to be transferred to different sidebands.
-Consequently, any input pump tone, even in the few-photon regime, is emitted across multiple sideband modes, forming a frequency comb with spacing \(\Omega \), as illustrated in Fig. \ref{fig1}\textbf{f}.
+It is notable that these sidebands inherently exhibit coherence, with their phases locked to the external modulation.
+Consequently, any input pump tone, even in the few-photon regime, is emitted across multiple sideband modes, forming a frequency comb with spacing $\Omega $, as illustrated in Fig.~\ref{fig1}\textbf{f}.

-Considering a input pump tone at the frequency \( \omega_{\mathrm{in}} \), from the equation of motion, we obtain that the complex amplitude in the Floquet cavity satisfies (Supplementary Note II.A):
+Considering an input pump tone at the frequency $ \omega_{\mathrm{in}} $, from the equation of motion, we obtain that the complex amplitude in the Floquet cavity satisfies (Supplementary Note~II.A):